Slate of new, local ventures continue to open

-Any locals with a water leak, need an appliance repaired, looking for a storage facility, have a craving for pastries, or are hungry for a hearty meal now have more options than before, as Tahlequah's business offerings continue to expand.
+Cherokee County residents with a water leak, needing an appliance repaired, looking for a storage facility, craving pastries, or hungry for a hearty meal, now have more options than ever, as Tahlequah's business offerings continue to expand.

 Owner of Chief Cornerstone LLC Plumbing, Thomas Rowland is offering residential and commercial services "anywhere in Green Country."
 For him, it was trial by fire, or perhaps ice, as the winter storm that plagued much of Oklahoma created plumbing issues for many in the area.